testflows/TestFlows-WebSite/source/handbook/index.md

 ## Secrets in Argument Parser

-You can easily use secrets in Argument Parser by setting `type` of the argument to the [Secret class] object.
+You can easily use secrets in the Argument Parser by setting `type` of the argument to the [Secret class] object.

 For example,